Aqua-Physics/aqua-physics.github.io/README.md

 ## Editing Code

-Editing Aqua Physics Lab is very simple, first download the .sb3 file [here.](https://github.com/Aqua-Physics/physics-lab-sb3-file)
+Editing Aqua Physics Lab is very simple, first download the .pmp file [here.](https://github.com/Aqua-Physics/physics-lab-sb3-file)
- Then go to [Turbowarp.org](https://turbowarp.org/) and load the .sb3 file.
+ Then go to [PenguinMod](https://studio.penguinmod.site/) and load the .pmp file.

 ## Keybinds
 - Press space to change the object you are using